 Yes, Ramadan!
 An ancient Muslim tradition, Ramadan is a month-long holiday, a period of fasting and prayer.
 During this holy month the Muslims worldwide, including the Moroccans, abstain from eating, drinking, smoking, ill tempers, and gossip from sunrise to sunset.

 “What does it have to do with the Moroccan health and beauty secrets?”
 Surprisingly, a lot.
 For ages, people used fasting to treat different kinds of diseases and illnesses, improve health and prolong life.
 Skeptical of the ancient way of self-healing, numerous studies have been conducted to analyze how fasting affects the mind and body.
 So, in 1994 the International Congress on “Health and Ramadan” took place in Casablanca.
 Its goal was to analyze as mere as 50 studies from all over the world and note some important health benefits of Ramadan.

 Besides purifying the body and mind, the main goals of Ramadan, fasting during the holy month assists with substantial weight loss.
 It helps to lower bad cholesterol levels while increasing good cholesterol.
 This, it its turn, lowers the risk of cardiovascular diseases.
-Moreover, it improves the absorption of nutrients, helps overcome addictions such as smoking, indulging in sweet and fatty food and even gossiping and lying.
+Moreover, it improves the absorption of nutrients, helps overcome addictions such as smoking, indulging in sweet and fatty food, and even gossiping and lying.

-However, as always there are some restrictions and people with diabetes and severe diseases are advised to restrain from fasting even during Ramadan.
+However, as always, there are some restrictions and people with diabetes and severe diseases are advised to restrain from fasting even during Ramadan.
 Nevertheless, these exceptions do not diminish the health and beauty benefits of one of the oldest Moroccan traditions.
-On the contrary, it only reminds us that the wise Moroccans uncovered some of the best wellness practices ages ago and follow them vigorously to this day.
+On the contrary, it only reminds us that the wise Moroccans discovered some of the best wellness practices ages ago and follow them vigorously to this day.